4Drea4/SheSyncCapstone-Back/README.md

 and start your backend with node server.js

+3. To get the frontend repo please see: <https://github.com/4Drea4/SheSyncCapstone-Front>

 ### Planning
 In the design phase I have already designed 4 iterations of one design and one iteration of another.
 I am done designing but think there was a better way to streamline the User Flow so that I could use less screens.
 However I do think because so much of my designs I designed to be re-used as either components, or have the same style that will allow me to cut down on time when it comes to design and styling.